The3dit0r/gdg-landing/README.md

 # Landing page for the GDGoC FPTU HCMC

-This is a landing page fpr the Google Development Group = On Campus - FPT University Ho Chi Minh City
+This is a landing page for the Google Development Group - On Campus - FPT University Ho Chi Minh City